 TGax Editor: Insert a “TWT Required” bit in Figure 9-554c (HE Operation element)(#CID 1640)

 TGax Editor: Insert a new paragraph at the end of this subclause as follows (#CID 1640):

+The TWT Required subfield indicates that the AP requires the HE non-AP STAs to operate in the role of either TWT requesting STA, as described 25.7.2 (Individual TWT agreements), or TWT scheduled STA, as described in 25.7.3 (Broadcast TWT operation).
+The TWT Required subfield is set to 1 when the AP requires such functionality; otherwise it is set to 0.(#1640)

 3.2 Definitions specific to IEEE 802.11

 TGax Editor: Insert the following definitions (#CID 544):

+target wake time (TWT) scheduling STA: A STA that schedules broadcast TWTs and provides these schedules in a broadcast TWT element.

+target wake time (TWT) scheduled STA: A STA that follows the schedules provided in a broadcast TWT element. (#544)